 The English countryside is really pretty.
 Get out away from the hustle and bustle of the city and you can see what the "real" people live like in England.
-There are rolling hills of many different grains and sugar beets, very beautiful.
-Soon the harvest will begin and all of the farmers will be very busy.
+There are rolling hills of many different grains and sugar beets, ve

 Ian met us at the station when we arrived.
 We had a wonderful short reunion at the station and then went off to pick up Judy to go to lunch.
 Went to a little local pub (The Four Horseshoes) and had a wonderful meal and great conversation.

 On returning to the house we got the grand tour of their 18th century mansion.
 They have really done a lot of work to the house and the outbuildings.
 The building at one time had been a support building for a corn mill.
-The original post and beams are visible throughout the house.
-Judy has been masterful with her decorating and it is picture perfect.
-And of course it has a thatch roof, truly amazing.
+The original post and beams are visible throughout the h

 When we arrived back at the house we had some pimms.
 Fruit and lemonade drink with a little gin tossed in.
 It really hit the spot.
 We parted company with a promise to stay for a few days next time instead of just a few hours.
 It was a wonderful day.